UPDATE (12.11.2020): Post substantially revised with new extension options for Northeast Queens.

-Which is a shame, because Northeast Queens contains considerable population density today.
-(EDIT: Replaced 2010 population density map with 2018 map.)
+Which is a shame, because Northeast Queens contains considerable population density today:

 [Fig. 3] Population density map of Northeast Queens.
 This map uses population estimates from 2018.

-Given this, would either – or both – of these extensions be warranted today?
+Given this, is a 7 train extension to Northeast Queens warranted today?
 In my view, the answer is a resounding YES!
 Let’s take a closer look.

-Option 1a: Extension to College Point via 14th Avenue
+Option 1a: Extension to College Point via 149th Street and 14th Avenue

 [Fig. 4] Overview of option 1a, via Brand New Subway.

-Rather than take the historically-proposed 11th Avenue route, Option 1a proposes a roughly 4-mile extension to College Point via 14th Avenue.
+Option 1a proposes a roughly 4-mile extension to College Point.
+Rather than take the originally-proposed 11th Avenue route, this extension traverses 14th Avenue.
 There are two reasons for this – one, 14th Avenue is wider than 11th Avenue and thus more amenable to a subway extension.
-Two, it provides closer proximity to the businesses in College Point.
+Two, it provides service within closer proximity to the businesses in College Point.
 Despite the circuitous route, the extension may actually provide faster service than the Q65 bus, which takes about 18-22 minutes to travel from College Point to Flushing.
-A 2010 analysis determined the 7 local service averages about 17.5 MPH between stations; an average speed of 17.5 MPH over 4 miles yields a travel time just under 14 minutes.
+A 2010 analysis found that the 7 local service averages about 17.5 MPH between stations; an average speed of 17.5 MPH over 4 miles yields less than 14 minutes of travel time.
 Given that CBTC is now live on the Flushing line, it may be slightly faster than that.

 While previous proposals called for a mostly-elevated extension, I expect a larger portion of this route – if not the whole route – to remain underground.
 That said, the west edge of Flushing Fields and the south side of the Cross Island Parkway are potential candidates for el portals.

-Option 1b: Extension to College Point via 20th Avenue
+Option 1b: Extension to College Point via 149th Street and 20th Avenue

 [Fig. 5] Overview of Option 1b.

 Option 1b provides a shorter extension to College Point, albeit at the expense of serving the neighborhoods of Whitestone and Malba.
 The purpose of the 20th Avenue alignment is to provide service closer to the businesses near the Whitestone Expressway, as well as the College Point shopping plaza.
-One potential difficulty is the curve from 149th Street to 20th Avenue, which would likely run under private property and thus face opposition; in contrast, the 14th Avenue alignment in Option 1a would curve near a highway interchange, minimizing private property impacts.
+One potential difficulty is the curve from 149th Street to 20th Avenue, which would likely run under private property and thus face opposition; in contrast, the curve from 149th Street to 14th Avenue in Option 1a runs alongside a highway interchange, minimizing private property impacts.

 Option 2: Extension to Bayside via Northern Boulevard

 In fairness, one could argue that the LIRR’s Port Washington branch could cover the Bayside corridor if it had more frequent service – which is exactly what the Regional Plan Association’s T-REX proposal contemplates.
-However, a similar situation exists in The Bronx with Metro-North’s Harlem line and a hypothetical 3rd Avenue branch of the SAS.
-The same could also be said of the LIRR mainline and the Queens Boulevard subway.
-The point here is that the Port Washington branch’s existence wouldn’t necessarily preclude a Northern Boulevard extension.
+However, Northern Boulevard’s proximity to an existing commuter rail line doesn’t necessarily preclude an extension; compare Metro-North’s Harlem line and the 3rd Avenue branch of the SAS.

 II.
 Westward extension of the Flushing line